Gerlinde Gruber: Education and career

-Gerlinde Gruber studied art history and Romance studies at the University of Vienna, where she developed a strong interest in Flemish and Baroque art.
+Gruber studied art history and Romance studies at the University of Vienna, where she developed a strong interest in Flemish and Baroque art.
 Her master's thesis focused on tapestry production at Fontainebleau during the reign of Francis I, a subject she explored during her internship at the Kunsthistorisches Museum.

 She completed her doctoral dissertation on Giacomo Francesco Cipper (“Il Todeschini”), an Austro-Italian genre painter, during her research stints in Milan and Florence.
 From 1999 to 2001, she worked at the Albertina Museum in Vienna, focusing on provenance research and database creation.
 In 2001, she joined the Kunsthistorisches Museum as curator of Dutch and Flemish Baroque art.